When to Visit Wallis and Futuna

 The islands have a modest but meaningful calendar of cultural and community events rooted in tradition and local celebration.
 Dates may vary each year, but here are the key occasions to consider when planning your visit:

-• Territory Day - 29 July, the biggest public celebration of the year, featuring traditional dance, music and community gatherings that showcase island pride and culture.
+• Territory Day - 29 July - The biggest public celebration of the year, featuring traditional dance, music and community gatherings that showcase island pride and culture.

-© Wallis&FutunaPocketGuide.com
+© WallisandFutunaPocketGuide.com

 The Cheapest Time to Visit Wallis and Futuna

 Accommodation options on the islands are limited and prices tend to remain relatively consistent throughout the year.
-Dynamic seasonal discounts are uncommon, so budgeting is predictable.
-However, during the quieter low season you may find improved availability and a calmer atmosphere.

-Travelling outside peak holiday periods, particularly February to April or September to October, can sometimes yield more affordable fares.
+Air connections to Wallis and Futuna are limited, typically routed through regional hubs.
+Travelling outside peak holiday periods, particularly February to April or October to November, can sometimes yield more affordable fares.
+Flights are often busiest and more expensive during school holidays and festive periods.

 Find out more about Which Airlines Fly Directly to Wallis & Futuna in our guide.